stonefarmer9/CV/README.md

 #### Achievements

-Successfully implemented, drove and maintained cultural change and improvement throughout the hotel.
-In line with the accor value based leadership program
+- Successfully implemented, drove and maintained cultural change and improvement throughout the hotel.
+In line with the Accor value based leadership program.

-Achieved Accor trainer pass - Dimension level - 2017
+- Achieved Accor trainer pass - Dimension level - 2017 - Accor in house training & facilitation qualification.

-Ensured the smooth transition during change of ownership
+- Ensured the smooth transition during change of ownership

 ### The Castle Hotel - MGallery collection - Windsor (October 2015 - March 2016)